worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 - Setup frequent 1-1s
     - They don’t have to be long, but make them frequent.
 15 minutes weekly with each person is plenty.
 - Create anonymous feedback forms
-    - The team should be able to share their thoughts and feelings at any time without fear of judgment.
+    - The team should be able to share their thoughts and feelings at any time without fear of judgement.
 - Introduce the project
     - Clearly define the training program goals and the project goals.
 They are vastly different, the team should have complete clarity of this and their priorities.
 - Ice breakers
-    - In the first week run these frequently… like, all the time
+    - In the first week, run these frequently… like, all the time
     - We ran a short icebreaker morning and afternoon for an entire week, each member of the team facilitated at least one, by the end of the week the ice was definitely broken.
 The team felt comfortable with each other and the atmosphere was joyous.
 - [Run a team canvas](http://theteamcanvas.com/){:target="_blank"  rel="noreferrer"}
     - This is a brilliant tool to get the team all on the same page